“Gimme an F, Gimme a W, Gimme a . . . Huh?”

 For example, on November 26, 1903, in a battle that was both east versus west and north versus south, Fort Worth University (which had been the northern Methodist TWC) beat Polytechnic College (which would become the southern Methodist TWC) at home in football.
 Clip is from the November 27 Fort Worth Telegram.

 The FWU yearbook was The Lasso.
 Each class had its own colors and yell.
 For example, the senior class colors were navy blue and gold.
 The senior class yell was:Ring!
 Rah!
 Ru!
 Do your do!
 Varsity!
 Varsity?
 Fort Worth U!

 FWU opened a school of law in 1893 and a school of medicine in 1894.
-On July 27, 1894 the Fort Worth Gazette announced that FWU would open a medical college.
+On July 27, 1894 the Fort Worth Gazette announced that FWU would open its medical college.